Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 Q:My Church Hill home has ornate rooflines and multiple chimneys.
 How does that affect a repair estimate?

-A:Church Hill Victorian and Four-Square homes carry chimney profiles and valley geometry that vary from one structure to the next after a century of foundation movement.
-Chimneys differ here.
+A:Church Hill Victorians and Four-Squares carry chimney profiles and valley geometry that vary from one structure to the next after a century of foundation movement and individual masonry work.
 Pre-cut counter-flashing forced against a chimney that has shifted and settled will gap at the step seams within the first freeze-thaw cycle, producing the same leak in a different location the following winter.
-A proper estimate identifies every transition point on the roof, measures the chimney geometry in person, and produces a scope that reflects the actual structure rather than a standard package that does not account for what makes each Church Hill home different.
+Every repair estimate from Platinum identifies each transition point on the roof, measures the chimney geometry in person, and produces a scope that reflects the actual structure, not a standard package that doesn't account for what makes each Church Hill home different.

 A:Most repairs take half a day to a full day.
-Chimney flashing work on a Church Hill Victorian or Four-Square with complex valley geometry may run longer depending on the chimney profile and the number of transitions.
-Time estimates come at inspection.
+Chimney flashing work on a Church Hill Victorian or Four-Square with complex valley geometry may run longer depending on the chimney profile and the number of transitions involved.
+A timeline is confirmed at inspection before any work is scheduled.

 A:A roof with isolated storm damage and a sound surrounding field is usually repairable.
-Widespread granule loss changes the math.
-When that loss spans multiple planes and the field shingles are consistently thin, replacement is the better long-term investment, and the in-person inspection tells you which situation you are in.
+Widespread granule loss that spans multiple planes, or shingles that are consistently thin and cracked across the full field, shifts the answer toward replacement.
+The in-person inspection tells you which situation you're in, and Platinum provides the written estimate for both options when the answer isn't clear-cut.

 Q:Will my homeowner's insurance cover the repair?